IBM-Bluemix-Docs/certificate-manager/manage-scc.md

 As a security or compliance focal, you can use the {{site.data.keyword.compliance_short}} to define config rules for the instances of {{site.data.keyword.cloudcerts_short}} that you create.

-{{site.data.keyword.cloudcerts_short}} supports only the ability to view the results of your configuration scans in the {{site.data.keyword.compliance_short}}.
-This service does not yet support customizing default values with [templates](/docs/security-compliance?topic=security-compliance-what-is-template).
+This service supports only the ability to view the results of your configuration scans in the {{site.data.keyword.compliance_short}}. {{site.data.keyword.cloudcerts_short}} does not support [templates](/docs/security-compliance?topic=security-compliance-what-is-template) at this time.
 {: note}

 [Config rules](#x3084914){: term} are used to enforce the configuration standards that you want to implement across your accounts.
 To learn more about the about the data that you can use to create a rule for {{site.data.keyword.cloudcerts_short}}, review the following table.